pak3nuh/hollywood/doc/Processor.md

 but it has not reached the stable state yet.
 For that reason and because the data it may be unreadable, the features provided by the annotation must be considered **optional** and the Mirror API the main source of truth.

+Metadata mode can explicitly be disabled by setting a system property:
+`hollywood.processor.disable-kotlin-metadata=true`

 ## Constraints

 These constraints reflect the current status of the project and may change in the future.